iamshadmirza/BlogsByShad/blogs/class-vs-functions/class-vs-functions.md

 # Class vs Function based programming simplified
-This question is often asked in interviews that *what do you understand by functional programming or Object Oriented Programming ?* and this blog is going to answer that but in a more simplified and beginner friendly manner.
+This question is often asked in interviews that *What do you understand by functional programming or Object Oriented Programming?* and this blog is going to answer that but in a more simplified and beginner friendly manner.
 I'll be sharing links for some in-depth read about these two topics at the end but right now this post will only give you an insight and clear idea to distinguish between these two.

 ## Why the debate?
-If you are a developer who is working or going to work on a huge application with few thousands of lines of code, you will instantly realise that you need to manage to code effectively to make it scalable and bug free or you will be lost totally.
+If you are a developer who is working or going to work on a huge application with few thousands of lines of code, you will instantly realise that you need to manage your code effectively to make it scalable and bug free or you will be lost.
 And for that you have to pick one of the programming paradigms.
 > A programming paradigm is a style or “way” of programming to approach a problem and design a solution.